qiaochloe/bph-site/README.md

 - [ ] Redis layer
 - [ ] Add round system
 - [ ] Add password reset

+## Would be nice to have
+- [ ] Sync guesses between team members using streams

 # Some design decisions